Why does perimenopause cause anxiety? Signs and solutions

 It’s important to note that while it can be normal to experience symptoms of anxiety — such as irritability, nervousness or tension, feeling fearful for no reason, and a racing heart — during the perimenopause, but that frequent high anxiety or panic attacks can be a sign of something more serious, and should be addressed by a medical professional.

 Aside from supporting your reproductive organs and cognition, oestrogen and progesterone also play a role in regulating body temperature.
 Declining levels of these hormones commonly lead to hot flushes, an intense feeling of heat radiating across your body and face.

 Research has found there could be a significant link between perimenopausal hot flashes and anxiety (2, 3, 4).
 Not only can experiencing a hot flush at an inappropriate time be stressful, but there is also evidence that suggests that anxiety can increase the risk of hot flashes (2).

 When hot flushes occur at night, they are referred to as night sweats.
 Night sweats often lead to fragmented sleep and next-day fatigue.
 Before a hot flush, your body temperature rises and, consequently, wakes you up.
 Most hot flushes last around three minutes, resulting in decreased overall sleep efficiency.

-But quality sleep is essential for emotional stability.
-Inadequate rest can pave the way for anxiety and vice versa.
+Quality sleep is essential for good emotional health.
+Insufficient rest can pave the way for anxiety and vice versa.
 Together, anxiety and sleeplessness intensify the effects of each other, creating a negative feedback loop.